deloresmincarelli/Portfolio/README.md

 I'm an end-to-end person .. no need to throw a specification over the wall to me!
 I work side by side with customers in an iterative and layered approach so we have frequent checks and an evolution of the end result.

 But one of the most important characteristics I bring is humility and passion for learning; I know how much I don't know.
-But I'm committed to learning from others and sharing what I know to continually raise the bar for the organization.
+I'm **committed** to learning from others and sharing what I know to continually raise the bar for the organization.

 ![](https://github.com/deloresmincarelli/Portfolio/blob/main/images/PersonalMission.jpg)